 Once you have entered all the offer details in the Cloud Partner Portal remember to click "Save".
 To start the validation and publication process it is important that you remember to click on the "Go Live" button under "Publisher sign off" (see screenshot below).
-In so doing you sign off on your offer - this will trigger a notification to the marketing team that your offer is ready to be validated.
+In so doing you sign off on your offer - this will trigger a notification to the both the R&D and marketing teams that your offer is ready to be validated.

-As a Connect app exists on your proprietary service, this type of offer only needs to go through a marketing validation before it can be published on AppSource.
+Add-on apps need to go through respectively a technical validation and a marketing validation before they can be published on AppSource.

-The marketing validation will be made within 5-7 business days after you have clicked "Go-live".
+Both validations will be made within 5-7 business days after you have clicked "Go-live".